bjorse/bjorse.github.io/_posts/2016-01-30-elm-and-elixir-learning-resources.markdown

 ## Game programming in Elm
 [This blog post][making-pong] goes through how to code Pong in Elm.
 It's really fun if you want immediate feedback and want a break from coding web pages.
 If you want a tougher example to work with, I found [this article][elm-breakout-game] pretty interesting, where a programmer used to imperative programming tries out Elm by coding Breakout.

+## The official documentation of Elixir
+If you're not familiar with Elixir yet, you'll find the official documentation [here][elixir-doc].

 ## Elixir (Phoenix) and Elm
 When you're ready for the next step (you want to use a high performance backend at this point), you'll want to use Elm together with Elixir/Phoenix.
 First, I recommend watching [this video][elixir-should-take-over-the-world] for getting inspiration and a bigger picture on things.
 Next, watch [this video][phoenix-with-elm-youtube] from the same conference to get a quick introduction how to integrate Elm with Phoenix.
 You may read [this blog post][phoenix-with-elm-blog] (there are several parts) that goes through the same stuff as in the video (it's written by the same person who did the presentation).